-In contrast, total private investment in the United States collapsed in 2009 with a negative growth rate of -21.62 per cent, further down from -9.38 per cent per year in 2008, making it the largest drop since the end of WWII.
-The sharp drop in investment lowered U.S. GDP growth by 3.52 percentage points in 2009, contributing more than 125 per cent of the negative GDP growth in that year, far larger than the negative contribution from private consumption.
+In contrast, total private investment in the United States collapsed in 2009 with a negative growth rate of -21.62%, further down from -9.38% per year in 2008, making it the largest drop since the end of WWII.
+The sharp drop in investment lowered U.S. GDP growth by 3.52 percentage points in 2009, contributing more than 125% of the negative GDP growth in that year, far larger than the negative contribution from private consumption.
 In fact, weak investment demand was not only the culprit in the Great Recession but also key in the U.S. jobless recovery in the post-crisis period.
-The situation in Europe was quite similar: The sharp decline in fixed investment was the single most important contributor to Europe's negative GDP growth during the crisis period, representing more than 87 per cent of the negative income growth in 2009, which was more than 4 times the negative contribution from private consumption (see Table 2).
+The situation in Europe was quite similar: The sharp decline in fixed investment was the single most important contributor to Europe's negative GDP growth during the crisis period, representing more than 87% of the negative income growth in 2009, which was more than 4 times the negative contribution from private consumption (see Table 2).

 Therefore, the effectiveness of monetary policy was dramatically different between China and the industrial economies.
 As the first central bank reacting to the financial crisis, the Fed started massive monetary injection as early as 2008:Q3.
 The total monetary base has more than doubled within two years, making it the single most aggressive monetary injection in U.S. history.
-In addition, the Fed conducted unconventional monetary policies through large-scale asset purchases to lower the longer-term interest rate.
-By 2013, total long-term asset purchases reached \$3.5 trillion, equivalent to 21 per cent of U.S. GDP.
+In addition, the Fed conducted unconventional monetary policies through largescale asset purchases to lower the longer-term interest rate.
+By 2013, total long-term asset purchases reached \$3.5 trillion, equivalent to 21% of U.S. GDP.
 However, banks responded by increasing excess reserves rather than increasing bank loans, and the public responded with a substantial flight to liquidity in the form of currency and demand deposits.
 So the dramatic monetary easing did not translate into increases in credit expansion in the United States; instead, the real growth rate of outstanding loan balances was negative in 2009 and 2010.
-As a result, the growth rate of credit lending was 15 percentage points below its pre-crisis average level despite the unprecedented monetary injections (left panel in Fig. 6).
-Europe faced a similar dilemma (middle panel in Fig. 6), although the magnitudes of both monetary injection and loan balance shrinkage were relatively smaller than those in the United States.
+As a result, the growth rate of credit lending was 15 percentage points below its pre-crisis average level despite the unprecedented monetary injections (left panel in Figure 6).
+Europe faced a similar dilemma (middle panel in Figure 6), although the magnitudes of both monetary injection and loan balance shrinkage were relatively smaller than those in the United States.

-Fig. 6.
-Outstanding Loan Growth Before and During the Financial Crisis [Colour figure can be viewed at wileyonlinelibrary.com]
+Figure 6.
+Outstanding Loan Growth Before and During the Financial Crisis

 However, the situation in China was quite different.
-Following the lead of the Federal Reserve, the People's Bank of China started to expand money supply by the end of 2008.
+Following the lead of the Federal Reserve, the People's Bank of China (PBOC) started to expand money supply by the end of 2008.
 The monetary injection immediately led to sharp increases in credit lending at nearly the same speed and magnitude.
-Despite positive inflation, the real growth rate of outstanding loan balances increased from 5 per cent per year in mid-2008 to 12.49 per cent per year in December 2008, and further up to 32.5 per cent per year in June 2009-a historical peak during the entire reform era since 1978 (right panel in Fig. 6).
+Despite positive inflation, the real growth rate of outstanding loan balances increased from 5% per year in mid-2008 to 12.49% per year in December 2008, and further up to 32.5% per year in June 2009-a historical peak during the entire reform era since 1978 (right panel in Figure 6).

-As a result of the credit boom in China, total industrial production nearly doubled between 2007 and 2013, whereas that in industrial countries (such as the United States, Europe and Japan) remained below the 2007 level until 2013.
-More specifically, before the crisis (in 2007), China's industrial production was only about 60 per cent of the U.S. level, but by 2012 it was already 126 per cent of the U.S. level, making China the world's largest manufacturing giant and ending the U.S. dominance it enjoyed for a century.
+As a result of the credit boom in China, total industrial production nearly doubled between 2007 and 2013, whereas that in industrial countries (such as the United States, Europe, and Japan) remained below the 2007 level until 2013.
+More specifically, before the crisis (in 2007), China's industrial production was only about 60% of the U.S. level, but by 2012 it was already 126% of the U.S. level, making China the world's largest manufacturing giant and ending the U.S. dominance it enjoyed for a century.